MarcosPampuch/payments-app/README.md

 Here are some ideas for future enhancements to this platform:

-- **MinIO Integration:**
+- **Integrate all UIs:**
-  - Add a dedicated MinIO container to store all files uploaded through the UI Importer for audit and backup purposes.
+  - Unify the Minio, CSV Importer and Metabase interface by a root page that redirects the user.

 - **CSV Schema Validation:**
   - Implement stricter validation of CSV columns in the UI Importer to ensure only valid files are processed.